Montserrat: Football

-Montserrat has its own FIFA affiliated football team, and has competed in the World Cup qualifiers five times but failed to advance to the finals from 2002 to 2018.
-A field for the team was built near the airport by FIFA.
+Montserrat has its own FIFA affiliated football team, and has competed in the World Cup qualifiers five times from 2002 to 2018 but never advanced to the finals.
+They have also failed to ever qualify for the Gold Cup and Caribbean Cup.
+A field for the team, the Blakes Estate Stadium, was built near the airport by FIFA's Goal Programme.
 In 2002, the team competed in a friendly match with the second-lowest-ranked team in FIFA at that time, Bhutan, in The Other Final, the same day as the final of the 2002 World Cup.
 Bhutan won 4–0.
-Montserrat has failed to qualify for any FIFA World Cup.
-They have also failed to ever qualify for the Gold Cup and Caribbean Cup.
-The current national team relies mostly on the diaspora resident in England and in the last World Cup qualification game against Curaçao nearly all the squad members played and lived in England.
+The current national team relies mostly on the diaspora residing in England.

 Montserrat has a club league, the Montserrat Championship, which has played sporadically since 1974.
 The league was most recently on hiatus from 2005 until 2015 but restarted play in 2016.